- 1 cup butter, melted

 - CHOCOLATE-COVERED CHERRIES:

-- 54 maraschino cherries (about two 10-ounce jars), patted dry
+- 54 maraschino cherries, patted dry (about two 10-ounce jars)

-- 1 pound milk chocolate candy coating, melted
+- 1 pound milk chocolate candy coating, chopped

 - In a large bowl, combine butter and milk.
 Gradually beat in confectioners' sugar until a smooth dough is formed.
 Divide in half; cover with plastic wrap.